 Ron West began singing with his twin brother, Don, at the age of 13.
 This peaked his interest in music.
 He and his brother began traveling and singing gospel music at churches in North and South Carolina.
 After recording their first album in 1983, Ron felt led to continue his career in gospel music.
 He moved on to sing with groups from North Carolina, Georgia, Tennessee, Ohio, and Kentucky.
 He also felt that God was calling him to preach and after attending Southeastern Seminary, he pastored for 5 years.
 After his time in the pastorate, Ron still felt the Lord’s calling to sing and joined The Glorymen of Holly Springs, NC and sang with them for several years.
 Still feeling drawn to southern gospel music, Ron accepted the position of lead with Safe Haven.
 He looks forward to singing with these guys whom he already has come to love and think of as family.

 Mike Spence grew up in a home filled with Southern Gospel Music.
-Whether traveling with his dad’s quartet or just listen to the Gospel Singing Jubilee, Mike always enjoyed singing along.
+Whether traveling with his dad’s quartet or just listening to the Gospel Singing Jubilee, Mike always enjoyed singing along.
 Soon after getting married Mike began singing bass in a quartet in the area and has done so, off and on, with various groups over the past 30 years.
 “Music speaks to me in ways nothing else does.
 The Lord brings lyrics and tunes, buried deep in my mind, back to my heart to comfort and encourage me.
-I know many others feel the same, so I love spreading God’s message in song to lift up His folks and to witness of His love to those who don’t know Him as their savior.”
+I know many others feel the same, so I love spreading God’s message in song to lift up His folks and to witness of His love to those who don’t know Him as their Savior.”
 Mike and his lovely wife Lisa live in Wake Forest, NC.
 They are proud parents of Andy and his wife Elise, Zack and his wife Sarah and daughter Meredith.
 They are also proud grandparents of “Little Man” Asher.